1847123212/vl670/README.md

 * `GPIO1_0 / GPIO_TP1` is officially unused, but the OEM hardware connects it
-to the USB hub's (not VL670's own) private SPI bus, between the hub and its SPI firmware flash, monitoring the `MISO` signal.
+to the USB hub's (not VL670's own) private SPI bus, between the hub and its SPI firmware Flash, monitoring the `MISO` signal.
 On this development board, this pin is pulled down by a resistor.
 Although it seems to work without one, but leaving the input in a known state is still desirable as we don't really understand its purpose.